DavePearce/Homepage/content/blog/2023/hash_evm.md

 ## Wiggle Room

 Can two instruction executions give the same update of the hash?
+If we don't include the stack length, then it could overflow with memory.
+What about storage?
+Do we need to encode memory as well?